Ardea herodias wardi

 Nestlings: 8 May-19 Jul

 Fall: In late summer, most conspicuously in Jul, post-breeding mixed-age flocks begin to form, probably including birds from further north as well as local post-breeding wanderers.
 Such late summer flocks include 147 in Hall Co 22 Jul 2020 and 85 at Jack Sinn WMA, Lancaster Co 22 Jul 2012.
 Non-point counts include 125 were along the Missouri River Valley in southeast Nebraska 25 Jul 2010, and 60 in the eastern Rainwater Basin 24 Jun 2005.

 Returns from juveniles banded in Nebraska indicate that most migrate directly south during winter periods into Oklahoma, Texas and Mexico.

 - High counts: 160 at Harlan Co Reservoir 20 Sep 2001, 119 at Lake McConaughy 20 Sep 1998, and 102 there 16 Sep 1983.

-Winter: Although there are winter records statewide, overwintering is essentially limited to the Platte and North Platte River Valleys, with reports of there less than annual between mid-Dec and mid-Feb.
+Winter: Although there are winter records statewide, overwintering is essentially limited to the Platte and North Platte river valleys, with reports there less than annual Jan through mid-Feb.
 Regular sightings occur near Lewellen and below Keystone Lake along the North Platte River (Rosche 1994), where 17 were present 1 Jan 2017, and 15 on 29 Jan 2000; 15 were at nearby Sutherland Reservoir, Lincoln Co 2 Jan 2015.
 During periods of severe winter weather, all birds probably leave the state.

 NWR: National Wildlife Refuge